 Tasmania has signed the bilateral agreement for the NHHA (Council on Federal Financial Relations 2018c).

 The strategy aims to prevent, intervene and respond to housing affordability issues and help those most vulnerable to housing stress and homelessness.
-Key outcomes are to: People with lived experience of mental illness and those leaving institutions are identified target groups.
+Key outcomes are to:

+People with lived experience of mental illness and those leaving institutions are identified target groups.

 Action 9 of the Action Plan, Awareness Campaign and Early Referrals, notes that the 'Tasmanian Liberal Government will work with Mental health is not specifically mentioned.
-NHHA commitments under the priority group 'people currently exiting institutions and care into homelessness' include: → case management support for people None identified. --- -- --- ------------------
+NHHA commitments under the priority group 'people currently exiting institutions and care into homelessness' include:

+case management support for people None identified.

-Summary Housing/mental health Homelessness nexus Housing and mental health programs decrease the proportion of low income households experiencing housing stress Housing Connect to raise awareness and encourage early referrals for housing currently exiting institutions and car homelessness e into → decrease the proportion of people experiencing homelessness. support.
-This will also involve key agencies such as Gateway services, children and youth → crisis and transition accommodation for Key strategies are: services, hospitals and people currently ex institutions and car • → New affordable supply (prevention) community health centres, mental health services, alcohol homelessness → Better access into affordable homes (targeted early intervention) and drug services, Child and Family Centres, → secure supported accommodation for - Rapid assistance out of homelessness (response and recovery). neighbourhood houses, justice services, the prison and Centrelink' (p.
-14). people currently exiting institutions and care into homelessness • The Action Plan contains 19 government actions relating to the key strategies. → Rapid rehousing in community housing private rentals for people currently ex institutions and car homelessness. ) or iting
+Summary Housing/mental health Homelessness nexus Housing and mental health programs decrease the proportion of low income households experiencing housing stress Housing Connect to raise awareness and encourage early referrals for housing currently exiting institutions and care into homelessness decrease the proportion of people experiencing homelessness. support.
+This will also involve key agencies such as Gateway services, children and youth crisis and transitional accommodation for Key strategies are: services, hospitals and people currently exiting institutions and care into → New affordable supply (prevention) community health centres, mental health services, alcohol homelessness → Better access into affordable homes (targeted early intervention) and drug services, Child and Family Centres, \rightarrow secure supported accommodation for Rapid assistance out of homelessness (response and recovery). neighbourhood houses, justice services, the prison and Centrelink' (p.
+14). people currently exiting institutions and care into homelessness The Action Plan contains 19 government actions relating to the key strategies. \rightarrow Rapid rehousing into community housing or private rentals for people currently exiting institutions and care into homelessness.